bretth18/troper0.0.1/README.md

 ## How to use

-you dont use it
+you don't use it

-chinese
+pulic testing is being conducted on a webserver, try out the latest version here: http://troper.tk:3000/

 ## Features

 - Multiple users can join a chat room by each entering a unique username